ahmadrezamontazerolghaem/Project/linux/Booting/README.md

 Kernel boot process:

-This chapter describes the linux kernel boot process.
+This section describes the linux kernel boot process.
 You will see here a couple of posts which describe the full cycle of the kernel loading process:

 From the bootloader to kernel - describes all stages from turning on the computer to running the first instruction of the kernel;